 - During the Fall 2019 semester, Campus Life sponsored two different events during the National Hazing Prevention Week to encourage students to learn more about Hazing and sign the Hazing Prevention Pledge.
-More than 25 students participated in signing the pledge and had access to resources from Hazing Prevention.org. - Resident Assistants RAs received training about the anti-hazing policy and warning signs to look for when talking with residents. - Students in Club sports participated in an online 1-hour training module from Prevent.Zone entitled Hazing Prevention: It's Everyone's Responsibility, and endorses by hazingprevention.org
+More than 25 students participated in signing the pledge and had access to resources from Hazing Prevention.org. - PASSHE (Pennsylvania State System of Higher Education) Hazing Investigator Training attended by members of Campus Life Team and Division of Student Affairs & Enrollment Management on June 28, 2021, which was most of the day.
+The facilitator, Gentry McCreary, provided many examples for the participants. - During Fall 2021 semester, Campus Life sponsored events during National Hazing Prevention Week. - Resident Assistants (RAs) received training about the anti-hazing policy and warning signs to look for when talking with residents. - Students in Club sports participated in an online 1-hour training module from Prevent Zone entitled Hazing Prevention: It's Everyone's Responsibility, and endorses by hazingprevention.org